brainglobe/brainglobe-atlasapi/README.md

 * The [Allen Mouse Brain Atlas](www.brain-map.org) at 10, 25, 50 and 100 micron resolutions
 * The [Allen Human Brain Atlas](www.brain-map.org) at 100 micron resolution
 * The [Max Planck Zebrafish Brain Atlas](http://fishatlas.neuro.mpg.de) at 1 micron resolution
-* The [Enhanced and Unified Mouse Brain Atlas](https://kimlab.io/brain-map/atlas/) at 25 micron resolution
+* The [Enhanced and Unified Mouse Brain Atlas](https://kimlab.io/brain-map/atlas/) at 10, 25, 50 and 100 micron resolutions

 ## Installation
 BG-AtlasAPI works with Python >3.6, and can be installed from PyPI with: